fsant0s/arara/CONTRIBUTING.md

 ## How to Contribute

-Contributions to NEURON can take several forms:
+Contributions to ARARA can take several forms:

 1. Reporting bugs and issues
 2. Suggesting new features